Lawmakers scuffle in Hong Kong as eased coronavirus rules herald new wave of unrest

 Separately, a handful of pro-democracy protesters gathered in the financial district to bring back a common form of protest last year — singing and chanting in shopping malls at lunchtime — before they were dispersed by police.
 Video footage showed student reporters pepper-sprayed by officers, and others were fined for taking part in the gathering.

-The scenes appeared to set the tone for the next few months, which will likely be defined by political protest and upheaval.
+The scenes appeared to set the political tone for the next few months.
 They were also a throwback to the same period last year, when lawmakers similarly fought — literally — over a now-shelved bill that would have allowed extraditions to mainland China.

 That proposal, seen by the pro-democracy camp as evidence of Beijing’s increasing interference in Hong Kong, unleashed eight months of sometimes violent political unrest that resulted in thousands of arrests and upended life in the Chinese territory.

 Hong Kong plans to hold legislative elections in September, which could rework the political balance in the city in the favor of anti-Beijing democrats.
-Experts say the Chinese Communist Party is determined to avoid a result similar to last year’s local elections, where pro-democrats who want to uphold autonomy for Hong Kong swept a majority of seats.
+Experts say the Chinese Communist Party is determined to avoid a result similar to last year’s local elections, in which pro-democracy candidates who want to uphold autonomy for Hong Kong swept a majority of seats.

 Beijing, meanwhile, has continued to dig in.
 This week, the Chinese government’s top political office in Hong Kong described anti-government protesters as a “political virus” and accused them of seeking independence for the territory.

-Beijing promised to preserve Hong Kong’s high level of autonomy and distinct way of life compared with mainland China until 2047, a half-century after it regained sovereignty from Britain.
-But in recent times the central government has accelerated a clampdown in the financial center.
+Beijing promised to preserve Hong Kong’s high level of autonomy and distinct way of life compared with mainland China until 2047, a half-century after China regained sovereignty over the territory from Britain.
+But the central government more recently has accelerated a clampdown in the financial center.

 Last month, China’s top officials in Hong Kong asserted that they were not subject to a constitutional provision that explicitly prohibits Beijing’s involvement in local affairs.